 The guidance from shareholder representative bodies is also considered on an ongoing basis.
-The Committee submits a its U.K. Statutory Directors' annual report on remuneration for a non-binding, advisory vote of shareholders at its annual general meeting of shareholders.
-At the 2022 annual general meeting of shareholders, 88.1% of shareholders voted in favor of the proposal to receive and approve, as a non-binding advisory resolution, the U.K. Statutory Directors' Remuneration Report for the year ended 31 December 2021, with 0.1% voted against and 11.8% withheld from such proposal.
+The Committee submits its Directors' remuneration report for a non-binding, advisory vote of shareholders at its annual general meeting of shareholders.
+At the 2023 annual general meeting of shareholders, 98.27% of shareholders voted in favor of the proposal to receive and approve, as a non-binding advisory resolution, the Directors' Remuneration Report for the year ended 31 December 2022, with 1.73% voting against such proposal.